 There is certain must-have photography equipment for shooting in snowy conditions.
 Consider shooting on a zoom lens when photographing falling snow to avoid unnecessary lens changes, and minimize the chance of snow getting inside the camera.
 Remember to keep your lens cap on when not shooting, to avoid snow landing on the end of the lens.
 A lens hood is another easy accessory to keep the snow at bay.

 Should a couple of flakes land on your lens, don’t breathe on the glass to clean it.
 Your body temperature is way above that of the camera, which can fog up the lens and leave you losing precious time as you wait for it to clear.

 For the same reason, try to hold your breath when focusing, because you might accidentally fog up the LCD screen or viewfinder!
 This is an important tip to remember when you’re learning how to photograph falling snow.

-Snow is bright—really bright.
-A polarizer will help reduce glare on snow and ice-covered surfaces, as well as bringing down a bright, cloudless sky, so it’s worth packing one for your snowy photo-shoot.
+Snow is bright — really bright.
+A polarizer will help reduce glare on snow and ice-covered surfaces, as well as bring down a bright, cloudless sky, so it’s worth packing one for your snowy photoshoot.

-Finally, consider keeping your spare batteries in an inner pocket of your coat, to avoid them getting cold or wet, which can make them stop working.
+Finally, consider keeping your spare batteries in the inner pocket of your coat, to avoid them getting cold or wet, which can make them stop working.